 He teaches Torts, Products Liability, Evidence, Antitrust Law, and other subjects.

-“The Hard, Simple Truth about Gun Control,” in Guns in the Law, edited by Austin Sarat (Amherst, Massachusetts: University of Massachusetts Press, forthcoming 2018)(Amherst College Series in Law, Jurisprudence, and Social Thought)
+“The Hard, Simple Truth about Gun Control,” in Guns in Law, edited by Austin Sarat, Lawrence Douglas, and Martha Merrill Umphrey (Amherst, Massachusetts: University of Massachusetts Press, 2019)(Amherst College Series in Law, Jurisprudence, and Social Thought)

-"Fighting Over the Conservative Banner," in American Conservatism: NOMOS LVI (NOMOS - American Society for Political and Legal Philosophy), edited by Sanford V. Levinson, et al. (New York: NYU Press, 2016).
+"Fighting Over the Conservative Banner," in American Conservatism: NOMOS LVI (NOMOS - American Society for Political and Legal Philosophy), edited by Sanford V. Levinson, Joel Parker, and Melissa S. Williams (New York: NYU Press, 2016).

 Buckley: William F. Buckley, Jr. and the Rise of American Conservativism (New York: Bloomsbury Press, 2011)